DougallWinship/deform/README.md

 ## Features
 * consistent generation of components (as regards the HTML structure)
-* strong IDE auto-completion support
+* strong IDE auto-completion support & chaining wherever appropriate
 * generate forms in a controller action which can then be tailored in a view
 * export a form to an array & build a form from an array definition (so you can persist them)
 * todo: - auto-generate forms from a model or a database table